KieronHolmes/SEPM-Deliverables/README.md

 ## Design, Estimation and Planning
 * A UML design of our project.
 * PERT & Planning Poker Estimation Records
-* Gantt Chart for task scheduling
+* High-Level Gantt Chart for task scheduling

 ## Risk Assessment
 * Risk Matrix

-## Clickup (PM tool) artefacts
+## Sprint Plan
+This folder contains screenshots from Clickup, our PM tool
+* User story boards
-* Updated Gantt Chart on clickup
+* Updated Gantt Chart
-* Mind map for Phase II of the project
+* Mind map for Phase I & II of the project

 ## Other Documents
 * Vision Scope